openafs-contrib/ansible-openafs/README.md

 The Kerberos realm name.

-    afs_kerberos_master_password: (undefined by default)
+    afs_kerberos_master_password: (random by default)

 The secret Kerberos database master password.
-The password is not defined by default and must be set on the command line or in a group variable, preferably encrypted with `ansible-vault`.
+The password is a random string by default.
+It should be set on the command line (-e) or in a group variable, preferably encrypted with `ansible-vault`.

     afs_admin_principal: admin
     afs_admin_password: (undefined by default)

 A administrator principal to be created by this role.
-The password is not defined by default and must be set on the command line or in a group variable, preferably encrypted with `ansible-vault`.
+The password is not defined by default and must be set on the command line (-e) or in a group variable, preferably encrypted with `ansible-vault`.

 ## OpenAFS Cell Role